Olympic Mortgage - Logo

 • Use the equity to make another investment (perhaps a rental property)

 I’ll lay out all your options, and let you know if I think it’s worth it to ask your existing lender.
-No obligations here, I’m happy to help you work out your options.
+No obligations here, I’m happy to give you a 2nd opinion.

-As I said before, I help lots of people just in that first 15 minute conversation.
-Unless I’m really adding value by qualifying you for more money, or negotiating a much better rate with a new lender, I step aside.
+I help tons of people with that 15 minute conversation.
+And unless I’m adding value by qualifying you for more money, or negotiating a much better rate with a new lender, I step aside.

 4. Once you have the renewal offer, send it over to me.